Martinair: Offices

 In addition to its headquarters at Amsterdam Airport Schiphol, Martinair operates offices around the globe.
 The first international office has been opened in Hong Kong in 1975.
-Martinair USA, later Martinair Americas Originally operated in New York City, but the USA operations office moved to Boca Raton, Florida, in the Miami Metropolitan Area in 1993.
+Martinair USA, later Martinair Americas, originally operated in New York City, but the United States operations office moved to Boca Raton, Florida, in the Miami Metropolitan Area in 1993.
 This office moved again and is currently located in Doral, Florida, in the Miami area.
 This office is located in the Doral Corporate Center One.

 Subsidiaries

 The Martinair Flight Academy was a flight academy that was based at Lelystad Airport for both private pilot training and airline transport pilot training.
 It was moved to Groningen Airport in the spring of 2020 during the COVID-19 pandemic to be integrated with the KLM Flight Academy.
 At the time when they moved to Groningen, MFA operated a fleet of four Socata TB-10s (registered PH-MLO, PH-MLQ, PH-MLR and PH-MLS), two Socata TB-20s (registered PH-MLK and PH-MLL) and a single Diamond DA-42NG Twin Star Platinum (registered PH-MFA), which was added to the fleet in 2011.
 Additional training was provided by an Alsim 200 FNPT-II MCC simulator.

 Additionally, Martinair operates the Regional Jet Center, a technical service center for aircraft maintenance.